survivejs/deno-katas/katas/kata-01.md

-# Deno Kata 1 - Getting started
+# Deno kata 1 - Getting started

 The purpose of this kata is to get your feet wet with Deno and get the environment running on your system so don't expect too much yet.